MakeSchool-Tutorials/html-portfolio/P8-js-gallery/content.md

 ![Cat Gallery](./3-gallery.gif "Cat Gallery")

 #Creating the HTML gallery page
-Before we dive in to using the PhotoSwipe plugin, we need to create an empty HTML page that will contain the library.
+Before we dive in to using the jQuery plugins, we need to create an empty HTML page that will contain the library.
 We want to make the page look consistent with our first page, so let's reuse some of the styles and add the same header to our gallery page.

 > [action]
 > Create a new HTML page called gallery.html.
 Add to it the content of the HTML page from our index.html page but remove everything except the header and the script tags.
 You can change the content of the title tag to "your_name Gallery".